MagnusS/mirage-bench/README.md

 mirage-bench
 ============
-This is a simple bash/make-based test framework that is intended for evaluating client/server applications.
+This is a simple bash/make-based test framework for evaluating client/server applications.
 It is not ready for use.

 ### Create a new test
 The test scripts are located in sub-directories with the following structure: